tanrax/micro-fp-tools-js/README.md

 - **getRandom**: Returns a random number from a range, with an optional number of decimal places.

 ## Array

 - **range**: Returns an array with a sequence.
 - **uniqValuesArray**: Creates a duplicate-free version of an array.
 - **deleteArrayElementByIndex**: Returns a copy of the array by removing one position by index.
+- **arraySwapIndex**: Returns a copy of the Array by swapping 2 indices.

 ## JSON